ProMed: Shapley Information Gain Guided Reinforcement Learning for Proactive Medical LLMs: Experiments

-To verify that \M~ enhances LLMs' proactive ability rather than overfitting to specific training data, we conduct out-of-domain (OOD) evaluation on LLaMA3.1-8B-Instruct without loss of generality.
-Models trained on one benchmark are tested on the other.
-As shown in Table\ref{tab:ood_test}, \M~outperforms strong baselines across OOD settings and consistently brings performance gains, confirming that it promotes transferable proactive ability and induces a global shift in from reactive to proactive paradigm.
-Interestingly, training on CMB generalizes better to MedQA than the reverse, possibly due to CMB’s greater difficulty and diversity, which offers richer training signals.
+Supplementary experiments, including hyperparameter and Shapley analyses are in Appendix~\ref{appendix:supplementary_experiments}.
+Runtime analysis is provided in Appendix~\ref{sec:framework_complexity}.

-\subsubsection{Ablation Studies}
+\subsection{Ablation Studies}

 We systematically ablate key components of \M~to validate their effectiveness.
-Experiments are conducted on LLaMA3.1-8B-Instruct trained on MedQA, and evaluated on both in-domain and OOD settings (Table\ref{tab:main_ablations}). \textbf{Both stages are essential and complementary.} Removing either SIG-guided Model Initialization or SIG-Augmented Policy Optimization leads to substantial performance drops.
-Notably, removing Stage 1 auses the largest in-domain drop, highlighting that a good initialization is crucial for avoiding poor RL convergence.
-Removing Stage 2 severely hurts OOD performance, confirming the importance of SIG-based policy optimization for generalization. \textbf{Each component in the reward design contributes to the model's performance.} Removing the SIG reward entirely reduces in-domain performance and significantly hurts OOD generalization.
-Removing the Shapley weighting or the reward distribution mechanism also leads to consistent drops, confirming the importance of modeling question utility and allocating fine-grained reward accordingly.
+Experiments are conducted on MedQA-trained LLaMA3.1-8B, and evaluated on both in-domain and OOD settings (Table~\ref{tab:main_ablations}).
+The OOD setting corresponds to a train-test distribution shift, where models trained on MedQA are evaluated on CMB-Exam, referred to as CMB (OOD).

+\textbf{Both stages are essential and complementary.} Removing either SIG-guided Model Initialization or SIG-Augmented Policy Optimization leads to substantial performance drops.
+Notably, removing Stage~1 causes the largest in-domain drop, highlighting that a good initialization is crucial for avoiding poor RL convergence.
+Removing Stage~2 severely hurts OOD performance, confirming the importance of SIG-based policy optimization for cross-distribution generalization.